petermr/pygetpapers/joss/paper.md

 ## pygetpapers
 `getpapers` was written in NodeJS and has now been completely rewritten in Python3 (`pygetpapers`) for easier distribution and integration.
 Typical use of `getpapers` is shown in a recent paper [@getpapers_use] where the authors "analyzed key term frequency within 20,000 representatives [Antimicrobial Resistance] articles".

 An important aspect is to provide a simple cross-platform approach for scientists who may find tools like `curl` too complex and want a one-line command to combine the search, download, and analysis into a single: "please give me the results".
 We've tested this on many interns who learn `pygetpapers` in minutes.
 It was also easy to wrap it into a `tkinter` graphical user interface (GUI) [@tkinter].
 The architecture of the results is simple and natural, based on full-text files in the normal filesystem.
-The result of `pygetpapers` is interfaced using a “master” JSON file (for eg. eupmc_results.json), which allows corpus to be reused/added to.
+The result of `pygetpapers` is interfaced using a "main" or "controller" JSON file (for eg. eupmc_results.json), which allows corpus to be reused/added to.
 This allows maximum flexibility of re-use and some projects have large amounts of derived data in these directories.

 ```
 pygetpapers -q "METHOD: invasive plant species" -k 10 -o "invasive_plant_species_test" -c --makehtml -x --save_query